mehulagg/gitlab/doc/user/snippets.md

 ### Limitations

 - Binary files are not supported.
 - Creating or deleting branches is not supported.
-Only a default *master*. branch is used.
+Only a default *master* branch is used.
 - Git tags are not supported in snippet repositories.
-- Snippets' repositories are limited to one file.
-Attempting to push more than one file will result in an error.
+- Snippets' repositories are limited to 10 files.
+Attempting to push more than 10 files will result in an error.
 - Revisions are not *yet* visible to the user on the GitLab UI, but it's planned to be added in future iterations.
 See the [revisions tab issue](https://gitlab.com/gitlab-org/gitlab/-/issues/39271) for updates.